 If you have had to seek medical attention for your injuries, you should be able to claim personal injury compensation, provided somebody else was liable for your accident.
 Even if you have just suffered a bruised nose and your face is swollen, you may be in pain and need to take time off work to rest after your accident.
 If you have sought medical advice, Accident Advice Helpline can help you to make a personal injury claim.
 It’s important to remember though that there is a three-year time limit in place to make a claim, regardless of how your accident happened, so it’s worth contacting us as soon as possible after your accident.

-If your nose was bruised or broken in a workplace slip, trip or fall, a road traffic accident or even an accident on a building site – there have been cases of workers dropping tools from scaffolding which hit other workers – then you could find you’re eligible to make a 100% no-win, no-fee claim.
+If your nose was bruised or broken in a workplace slip, trip or fall, a road traffic accident or even an accident on a building site – there have been cases of workers dropping tools from scaffolding which hit other workers – then you could find you’re eligible to make a no win no fee claim.

 Claiming compensation for a broken nose vs bruised nose

-Get in touch with Accident Advice Helpline today by calling us on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out more about making a claim.
+Get in touch with Accident Advice Helpline today by calling us on 0800 689 5659 to find out more about making a claim.
 We have been helping people claim compensation for over 16 years and during that time we have enjoyed a great rate of success.